Why do people attend therapy sessions?

 d) requests ordered by the court of law

-Teletherapy is a way to meet with your therapist through a video platform.
+Tele-therapy is a way to meet with your therapist through a video platform.
 You will need a reliable internet connection.
 Sessions can take place on any device of your choosing including a phone, tablet or computer.
 Therapeutic treatment is exactly the same as it would be in person and just as effective.
-As well, Teletherapy allows more convenience, accessibility and sometimes lower rates.
-Once your appointment is booked, a link willbe sent to your email for your Zoom session.
+As well, Tele-therapy allows more convenience, accessibility and sometimes lower rates.
+You can schedule your appointment through the online calendar, or email, or text for more assistance.
+All sessions are conducted through Google Meet.

-To preserve the continuity of care, it’s important to work with school counsellors, paediatricians, primary care physicians, psychiatrists, etc. With written permission, therapists can provide treatment plans or answer questions that other professionals may have.
-If a patient needs their therapist to work with other professionals in their life, please don’t hesitate to ask.
+To preserve the continuity of care, it’s important to work with school counsellors, psychologists, primary care physicians, psychiatrists, etc. With written permission, therapists can provide treatment plans or answer questions that other professionals may have.
+If a client needs their therapist to work with other professionals in their life, please don’t hesitate to ask.

 Hypnosis is a type of mind-body medicine.
 Hypnotherapy, is a state of deep relaxation and focused concentration.
 Altered states of consciousness or trance have been documented by several cultures for thousands of years throughout the world from medicine and healing ceremonies to spiritual/ritual practices.
 Modern hypnotherapy was brought into clinical and therapeutic practice by several physicians/scientists/therapists throughout the 18th, 19th and 20th centuries.
 Pioneers include Franz Mesmer, James Braid, Sigmund Freud, Carl Jung and Milton H. Erikson to name a few.
 Hypnotherapy is a widely used therapeutic practice that continues to be used in psychological treatment today.
 One of the primary advantages of hypnotherapy is its ability to access the subconscious mind.
 Suggestions during hypnosis can cause dynamic changes in brain activity.
 Areas responsible for processing cognition and emotion show greater activity during hypnosis, as well as hypnosis-induced changes in functional connectivity between anterior cingulate cortex and the large neural network.
 Hypnotherapy is a safe and effective treatment for several conditions and issues.